oicr-gsi/robust-paper/README.md

 ## 2. Print usage information when launching from the command line that explains the software's features.

-Users who simply use your software after installation may not have access your well-crafted README.
-The usage information provides a first line of help.
+Users who run your software after installation may not have access your well-crafted README (or may not have bothered to read it).
+Usage information provides their first line of help.

 Ideally, usage is a terse, informative command-line help message that guides the user in the correct use of your software.
-Note that I say "terse": usage that extends for multiple screens, especially when printed to standard error instead of standard out, is a nuisance.
-Usage gives you all of the information necessary to run the software.
-It is usually invoked either by running the software without any arguments; running the software with incorrect arguments;
+Terseness is important: usage that extends for multiple screens, especially when printed to standard error instead of standard output (where it can easily be paged), is a nuisance, and is as unlikely to be read as the README file.

-or by explicitly choosing a help or usage option.
+Usage should provide all of the information necessary to run the software.
+It is usually invoked either by running the software without any arguments; running the software with incorrect arguments; or by explicitly choosing a help or usage option.

 Some examples of good usage: